REALISTIC EXPECTATIONS OF CBD

 Many people expect instant results when they first start taking CBD oil.
 But that’s more the exception than the rule.
 The lack of immediate results can lead some to quickly give up on CBD oil and declare that it doesn’t work for them, a better approach is to have realistic expectations when starting out.
 For many, results are not achieved for several weeks.
 Perseverance is key

-The purpose of this article is to present 5 potential reasons why CBD isn’t working for you, or may have stopped working, and suggest what you can do to increase your chances of achieving your goal.
+The purpose of this article is to present 5 potential reasons why CBD might not be working for you, or may have stopped working, and suggest what you can do to increase your chances of achieving your goal.

 Choose a brand and product wisely

-The first decision that you had to make after deciding to try CBD oil was where you would buy it from.
+The first decision that you had to make after deciding to try CBD oil was where to buy CBD.
 You should get a high-quality product from a reputable company with third party lab reports.

 But a product that works great for one person may not work at all for another person even if they are treating a similar condition.